GitExplorer001/Fixit.Com_first_project_/README.md

 ---

 ## **Disclaimer**
-This content is owned by Anish Ghosh(https://github.com/GitExplorer001) and Team, and is distributed freely.
+This content is owned by [Anish Ghosh](https://github.com/GitExplorer001) and [Saptarshi](https://github.com/GitExplorer001), and is distributed freely.
 Unauthorized redistribution or resale is prohibited.